The American Association for the Prevention of Cruelty to Animals (ASPCA) offers a guide to caring for your pet during his/her final days.

 The death of your companion animal may be one of the most significant losses of your life.
 With this profound loss comes grief and its associated emotional and physical manifestations: sadness, anger, guilt, anxiety, helplessness, crying, fatigue, or changes in appetite and sleep patterns.
 It is important to know that these feelings are normal, and that grieving is a necessary part of the healing process.

 The loss of a pet can be especially hard on children and may often be trivialized or overlooked.
-The ASPCA’s website has advice and resources on how to help children cope with loss of a beloved pet.
+How to help children cope with loss of a beloved pet?

 Grieving is the natural way that your mind and body adjust to a loss and heal your emotional wounds.
 We strongly encourage you to allow yourself to grieve in a way that gives you the most comfort.
 Allowing yourself to feel the sadness, anger, anguish, and loss will aid the healing process.
 Conversely, repressing your feelings may actually prolong your sadness and the time for recovery.
 During this time you may need the emotional support of family, friends, your veterinarian, and perhaps a grief counselor.